The automatic enrollment arrangement you choose can affect everything from when your plan can begin to employer contribution requirements.

 An ACA 401(k) plan includes a basic automatic enrollment provision.
 Employees must be notified that they will automatically be enrolled in the plan unless they elect otherwise and must specify the default deferral rate that will be automatically deducted from their paychecks for contributions to the plan.
 The document must also explain that employees can choose to opt out or elect a different contribution percentage.

 Note that Guideline only supports ACA for plans unable to add EACA or QACA when first setting up the plan with us (for example, when converting to Guideline mid-year).
-Sponsors must choose to move to either an EACA or QACA plan before the start of their first full plan year with Guideline.
+Sponsors must move to either an EACA or QACA plan before the start of their first full plan year with Guideline.

 Eligible automatic contribution arrangement (EACA)